Leadership and Staff

 Daniel Sheline is a Veteran volunteer, having served 10 years in the United States Navy from 1987-1997.
 He left the Navy as a Petty Officer Second Class and received many group and individual awards including the Navy Achievement Medal.
 He served during Operation Desert Shield and Operation Desert Storm in the Persian Gulf in 1991.
 He is currently a Sergeant with the Lake County Sheriff’s Office in the Corrections Division since 1997.
 He has been a Field Training Officer, a member of the Correctional Response Team and is currently the Accreditation Manager.
 He is a member of the American Correctional Association, Illinois Correctional Association and the Correctional Accreditation Managers Association.

-Ron Bruner, LCVFSF Volunteer Veteran Peer Specialist, United States Army, Illinois National Guard, is a retired bank executive and Chicago native.
+Ron Bruner, Board Treasurer, LCVFSF Volunteer Veteran Peer Specialist, United States Army, Illinois National Guard, is a retired bank executive and Chicago native.
 He is a graduate of Lane Tech, Roosevelt University, and holds an MBA from the Lake Forest Graduate School of Management.
 He is also a professionally trained and certified Veteran Peer Specialist.
 After serving in the Illinois National Guard for six years where he saw duty during the Sixties, Ron went into the banking and trust business where he enjoyed forty years of success.
 Since his retirement, Ron has always made it a habit to spend the majority of his free time volunteering.
 At Lake Forest Hospital, he was recognized as the volunteer of the year.
 He also trains his champion dog and finds ways to make other contributions to his community.
 LCVFSF is fortunate to have Ron turn his attention to the Treasurer’s assignment and other business administration needs of the Foundation.
-Ron recently complete DBSA Peer Training and has been certified by the state of Illinois as a Veteran Peer Specialist.

 Tom Dunn, Army Veteran, all around Veteran volunteer.
 Tom had a brief stint in the Army during the Vietnam War and was honorably discharged with a medical problem shortly after being drafted.
 Since he came to LCVFSF, he has been an all-around volunteer that is absolutely essential, no matter the job is.
 His dedication to Veteran care is outstanding.